app-generator/app-generator/docs/source/products/django-libs/theme-volt.rst

 Access the project in your preferred browser and the UI should be styled with the new design.

 .. image:: https://user-images.githubusercontent.com/51070104/168843604-b026fd94-5969-4be7-81ac-5887cf0958e5.png
-   :alt: Homepage Django Volt Dashboard - open-source Django Admin Theme built on top of Volt Dashboard Design
+   :alt: Django Volt Dashboard - open-source Django Admin Theme built on top of Volt Dashboard Design

 .. include::  /_templates/components/footer-links.rst